Common Pool Chemicals

 Alkalinity Decreaser (Muriatic Acid, Sodium Bisulfate)

 -These are strong acids.
-Use extreme caution when using these pool chemicals.
+Use extreme caution when using these pool chemicals and as with any pool chemicals, read and follow label instructions, warnings, and storage procedures.

 Calcium Hardness Increaser (Calcium Chloride)